LLNL/blt/docs/api/target.rst

 use <libname> with BLT macros.
 Unless you have a good reason don't use Object libraries.

 .. note::
-  BLT Object libraries do not follow CMake's normal transitivity rules.
-Due to CMake requiring you install the individual object files if you install the target that uses them.
+  Due to necessary record keeping, BLT Object libraries need to be defined by `blt_add_library` before they are used in any `DEPENDS_ON` list.
+They also do not follow CMake's normal transitivity rules.
+  This is due to CMake requiring you install the individual object files if you install the target that uses them.
 BLT manually adds the INTERFACE target properties to get around this.

 This macro uses the BUILD_SHARED_LIBS, which is defaulted to OFF, to determine whether the library will be built as shared or static.
 The optional boolean